clach04/jython-frozen-mirror/README.md

 Hacked versions - since Bitbucket drop support of Mercurial, using this to host jar files and changes.

-My changes are still in mercurial and not moved to git.
-See https://github.com/clach04/jython-frozen-mirror/wiki
+My changes are still in mercurial and not moved to git, see https://hg.sr.ht/~clach04/jython for branches/changes.
+See https://github.com/clach04/jython-frozen-mirror/wiki for more information.

   * Upstream (git) https://github.com/jython/jython

+Also see related jyjdbc project https://hg.sr.ht/~clach04/jyjdbc/ a superior replacement for zxJDBC when using Jython/Python with JDBC drivers and SQL databases.

 ## Jython 2.5.1 hacked